COPYRIGHT(C)2000 OUR-EXISTENCE.NET ALL RIGHTS RESERVED TOP Mail

 SEPARATION OF EACH STATE POWER INTO THE TWO SYSTEMS OF THAT OF THE RULE OF LAW PROTECTING LIBERAL RIGHTS AND THAT OF THE HUMAN RULE SECURING SOCIAL RIGHTS

-On those grounds explained in the above sections, it is possible and necessary that each state power be separated in the following way.
+On those grounds explained in the above chapters and sections, it is possible and necessary that each state power is separated in the following way.

 The system